 La Trobe University provides access to the digital copy of the thesis UNLESS the author requests the University to restrict access.
 Requests for restrictions must be approved by the DVC Graduate Research who will determine the duration of restricted access.

 Students intending to publish their thesis (this includes making it available in the LTURR) need to ensure that permission is obtained in writing from the copyright owner(s), for any copyright content that is not owned by the student and that is included within the final version of the thesis.

-Students must also ensure that the content being used is not copyright infringing content (unauthorized content from the Internet or pirated material).
+Students must also ensure the content being used is not copyright infringing content (unauthorised content from the internet or pirated material).

-Any content that has not been created by the student will require permission and includes:
+Any content not created by the student will require permission and includes:

 - Any type of published or unpublished text, including archival records, collections of unpublished materials such as letters, diaries or manuscripts; books, articles, posters, websites, digital documents; software code; tables containing text; collections or samples of data; surveys, questionnaires or interview scripts; screenplays, plays, poems, song lyrics.

 - Any type of visual content including images, maps, figures, diagrams, flow-charts, tables, photographs, film stills, cartoons, engravings, graphs, graphic designs, logos, artworks.